plotly/plotly.py/doc/unconverted/python/tesla-supercharging-stations.md

     language: python
     name: python2
   plotly:
-    description: How to plot car-travel routes between USA and Canada Telsa Supercharging Stations in Python.
+    description: How to plot car-travel routes between USA and Canada Tesla Supercharging Stations in Python.
     display_as: maps
     language: python